nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Shortcuts

-After using rainyDay for a period of time, you realise that there are some commands that you seem to repeat more often. rainyDay's "shortcut" feature can be utilised to save time!
+After using rainyDay for a period of time, you realised that there are some commands that you seem to repeat frequently. rainyDay's "shortcut" feature can be utilised to save time!
 In this section, we'll show you how to create and use shortcuts effectively.
 Whether you need to add a new shortcut, view an existing one, or delete an old one, we'll cover them all.
-So, if you're ready to start working smarter, not harder, let's dive into the world of shortcuts!
+So, if you're ready to start working smarter and not harder, let's dive into the world of shortcuts!

 * [Adding a shortcut](#adding-a-shortcut)
 * [Using a shortcut](#using-a-shortcut)